 One of the destinations I get asked about the most is our yearly trip to St. Joseph, Michigan.
 From St. Louis, it is less than a 5.5 hour drive to this amazing family friendly vacation spot.

 Since we are already up north in Chicago at least once a year to visit family, it is easy for us to tack on a couple more days for a mini beach getaway.
+St, Joseph features so many beautiful beaches, great food, and numerous family friendly attractions.
 The view below never gets old.

 Things to Do